plantbreeding/BrAPI/Specification/README.md

             "result": {}
         }

+### Date and timestamp fields

+Date and timestamp fields are coded in the ISO 8601 standard, extended format.
+If the field name ends in "Date", only the date portion is required, for example "2017-06-16".
+If a field ends in "Timestamp", the date, time and time zone information needs to be provided, as in this example: "2017-06-16T14:47:23-0600".

 ### Asynchronous Processing

 Some calls initiate asynchronous processing, which take an indeterminate amount of time to complete.
 For example, the allelematrix-search may initiate a background process that extracts the requested data from a data warehouse.
 In this case,